The Executive Remuneration Review: Germany

 Thus, the particulars of a confidentiality obligation are typically stipulated in greater detail in an executive's service or employment agreement.
 It is customary in Germany that employers impose continued confidentiality obligations on their executives that shall also survive the termination of the service or employment relationship.
 While this practice is generally acknowledged, the relevant confidentiality covenants will only be enforceable if their scope is very precise and if they do not impede an executive's professional advancement in an unreasonable manner.
 As a consequence, employers intending to protect their customer or personnel base or market share from poaching attempts of a former executive will usually have to make the executive accept a post-termination non-compete undertaking (or, at least, a post-termination non-solicitation undertaking) (see Section III.v).

-Remedies for breach of the confidentially obligation concerning trade secrets during and after the employment or service relationship include civil claims for injunction, removal and damages.
+Remedies for breach of the confidentiality obligation concerning trade secrets during and after the employment or service relationship include civil claims for injunction, removal and damages.
 In implementation of the EU Directive (EU) 2016/943 on protecting trade secrets, the German Trade Secrets Act entered into force in April 2019, providing for a detailed regime on protecting trade secrets against unlawful obtainment, use and disclosure.
 Depending on the circumstances of the individual case, the intentional disclosure of business secrets also qualifies as a criminal offence punishable with up to two or three years of imprisonment (or even up to five years for severe breaches).50

 iv Non-compete obligations during the term of service or employment